uri-library-data-services/iassist-preview/content/blog/new-iq-0.md

-At the IASSIST 2007 conference in Montreal in a session named \"New Discovery Tools: Thinking Outside the Catalogue\" Taina Jääskeläinen and Tuomas J. Alaterä from the Finnish Social Science Data Archive gave a presentation on \"Multilingual Web Services - Possibilities and Pitfalls\".
-In turning this presentation into an article they qualified the first part into \"Multilingual Web Services of Data Archives\".
+At the IASSIST 2007 conference in Montreal in a session named "New Discovery Tools: Thinking Outside the Catalogue" Taina Jääskeläinen and Tuomas J. Alaterä from the Finnish Social Science Data Archive gave a presentation on "Multilingual Web Services - Possibilities and Pitfalls".
+In turning this presentation into an article they qualified the first part into "Multilingual Web Services of Data Archives".
 In their article, the first in this issue of the IQ, they share their experience of setting up a website supporting the Finnish, English and also Swedish languages.
 One serious problem of multilingual websites